DocumaticAI/documatic-vscode-extension/README.md

 ## Features

-The primary functionality of the Documatic VSCode extension is codesearch.
-[Documatic's][documatic] codesearch product uses AI to link your questions to snippets of code, so you can ask natural, normal questions about your codebase.
+* AI-powered codesearch
+  * Search your codebases using natural questions

 See how to use the extension [below](#using-the-extension).

 ## Requirements

-To use this extension,
-you must have an active [Documatic] account.
+**IMPORTANT:** To use this extension, you **must have an active [Documatic] account**.
 Sign up for an account [here][documatic-app].
 If you're on the waitlist
 and would like to get your team onboarded, please contact `shane@documatic.com` to arrange a call.

+On your Documatic account,
+you must have indexed projects.
+If you've very recently indexed a new codebase, it takes a couple of minutes for the codebase to become searchable;
+if you're not getting results, wait a few minutes.
+If this persists,
+please contact `info@documatic.com`
+for help.
+**N.b.** You currently cannot create
+Documatic projects via the VSCode extension.

 ## Using the extension